 The final but vital feature of a CRM is having a class-apart email metrics facility.
 Email campaigns are measured by their open, click-through, and conversion rates to ultimately contribute to the overall ROI calculation.
 A good CRM tool will not only help you track all these metrics but will also help you to put this data into action by providing solutions.
 Analytics are important to measure email campaign performance and improve the operation where needed.
 Choose a CRM that can easily fetch third-party conversions and other integrated channels to provide holistic reporting.

 CRM and email marketing can work as two sides of the coin if they are compatible to improve overall campaign performance.
 Out of all the latest and intricate features that new-gen CRMs come with, the discussed five are the classic and most fruitful ones.
-These CRM features are like the base of cake when anything else would be considered as the cherry on the top!
+These CRM campaign management features are like the base of cake when anything else would be considered as the cherry on the top!
 However, if you still need a helping hand in deciding which CRM to go for, consult a CRM manager who can guide you with the right CRM strategy for your business.